-2 Instrumentation
+115 2 Instrumentation

 The study utilizes data from the IMAGE magnetometer network (Tanskanen, 2009).
 Small black circles in the map in Figure 1 show location of the magnetometers.
 Time resolution of the data is 10 s.
 The time of substorm onset was defined as the beginning of negative deviation in H-component first detected at Bear Island at $T_0 \sim 17:30$ UT (BJN, 74.50°N, 19.20°E, geomagnetic latitude 71.27°N).
 We use the Altitude Adjusted Corrected Geomagnetic coordinates (https://ccmc.gsfc.nasa.gov/requests/instant/instant_aacgm.php?model=AACGM&type=1).
 In addition to the magnetograms, we used data of the ionospheric equivalent currents provided in frame of the ECLAT project (Amm and Viljanen, 1999; Pulkkinen et al., 2003).
 The equivalent currents are "virtual" currents in the ionospheric plane causing the same magnetic field change on the ground as the real three-dimensional ionospheric/magnetospheric current system.
-In the equivalent current map, footprints of localized downward (upward) field-aligned current (FAC) are manifested by quasi-circular clockwise (counterclockwise) equivalent current vortices around location of the upward (downward) FAC (e.g. Palin et al., 2016).
+In the equivalent current map, footprints of localized downward (upward) field-aligned current (FAC) can often be associated with quasi-circular clockwise (counterclockwise) equivalent current vortices around location of the upward (downward) FAC (e.g. Amm et al., 2002; Palin et al., 2016).